DePauw University is committed to establishing and maintaining an environment that values and protects the rights of all members of our community.

 - adopted and published a grievance policy and process for providing for prompt and equitable resolution of student and employee sex discrimination complaints

-Title IX complaints can be filed with the DePauw University Title IX coordinator, Renee Madison, in person in the Office of the President, by phone at 765-658-4914 or via email.
+Title IX complaints can be filed with the DePauw University Title IX coordinator, Juli Smith, in person in the Administration Building, first floor, by phone at 765-658-4155 or via email.